 All of our law degrees offer you the opportunity to study the seven foundations of legal knowledge required by the Bar Standards Board (for barristers).
-Our law degrees also provide a solid foundation in law for the purposes of the Solicitors' Qualifying Examination.
+In their final year students have the opportunity to take optional modules which cover the entire syllabus of Part 1 of the Solicitors' Qualifying Examination.